abiraihan/test_app/README.md

           TRANSACTION (4.7ms)  COMMIT
         => true
         ```
-16. Datasets for your Geo Rails Project
+16. Download test datasets for your Geo Rails Project

   - AT [GADM](https://gadm.org/download_country.html), Select your country and shapefile will be avaiable to download.
+    - For my Project, I download Bangladesh country shapefile which includes administrative boundary shapefile
     -